 The power button on the ATX chassis can be used as a normal power switch as well as a device to activate Advanced Power Management Suspend mode.
-This mode is used for saving electricity when the computer is idle for long a period of time.
+This is a power-saving mode used for saving electricity when the computer is not in use for a long period of time.
 The Soft-OFF by PWR-BTTN function in BIOS's Power Management Setup menu must be set to [Delay 4 Sec.] to activate this function.